yash1997verma/PollingApi/README.md

 **Disclaimer**
-This API is completely open for anyone to use, there is Authentication or Authorization required to use it.
+This API is completely open for anyone to use, there is no Authentication or Authorization required to use it.

 **Adding a Question**
 Use route: '/questions/create'